↑

 Galette is a French term for flat, free-form, crusty pies.
 They don’t have to look perfect, which takes a lot of pressure off right there.
 When I came across a recipe on Williams Sonoma that uses a food processor to do all the hard work AND it made enough dough for three galettes, two of which I could save for later, I knew I’d found my start.

-black and blueberries with lemon zest in a bowl
+Black and blueberries with lemon zest in a bowl

 I chose blackberries for this recipe but since they’re a bit tart even when they’re at their peak, I used a mixture of blackberries and blueberries, three times the blackberries to one amount of blueberries.
 Some nice lemon zest and juice for freshness.